You are here

 Orientation and Instruction

-The Library’s core workshops have been mounted in the Links section of our new home page under the heading "Online Library Instruction."
+The Library’s core workshops have been mounted in the Links section of our new home page under the heading "Research Skills Tutorial."

 Senate regulations require that these workshops “be integrated as a required component into each undergraduate program in the earliest-level course (or courses) that expect(s) the use of the library."
 However, we encourage you to make these workshops a compulsory part of any course requiring the use of library resources.
 The workshops teach students library fundamentals; they require no class time on your part; they may be done at any time by students; and best of all, once they have been done, they need not be done again as students can print off as many certificates as they require.
 Students need the information in these workshops if they are to exploit the library to the fullest.
 If you would like your own password, please contact the E-Learning Office, ext.
 3962.

 In addition to the online workshops, special in-class instruction in your discipline is also available.
-To make your arrangements, contact Ashley Thomson at ext.
-3322.
-For instruction about the Archives, contact Marthe Brown, ext.
-3339.
+To make your arrangements, contact your archivist or librarian.

 The Library has small rooms available that may be reserved on special occasions for classes.
-Contact the Access Services Desk, ext.
+Contact the Library User Assistance Desk, ext.
 4800.

-The Library Instruction Room (30-230) which seats up to 40 and the Brenda Wallace Computer Centre, which has 25 terminals, are also available for your classes.
-To book, contact Ashley Thomson, ext.
-3322.
+The Brenda Wallace Computer Centre, which has 25 terminals, is available for your classes.
+To book, contact your librarian.

 Photo Identification Cards